skypilot-org/skypilot/docs/source/cloud-setup/cloud-permissions/gcp.rst

     storage.objects.get
     storage.objects.list

-5. **Optional**: If the user need to access TPU VMs, you can additionally add the following permissions (the following may not be exhaustive, please file an issue if you find any missing permissions):
+5. **Optional**: If the user needs to access TPU VMs, you can additionally add the following permissions (the following may not be exhaustive, please file an issue if you find any missing permissions):

 .. code-block:: text